Fourteen Russian sailors killed in submarine fire: ministry

 The plant that built the vessel declined to disclose any details about it, citing secrecy rules, Izvestia reported.

-Additional reporting by Gwladys Fouche in OSLO; Writing by Christian Lowe; Editing by Peter Graff and Frances Kerry
+Additional reporting by Gwladys Fouche in Oslo; Writing by Christian Lowe; Editing by Peter Graff and Frances Kerry